 The University of California, San Diego offers free online college courses through their education extension division.
 These noncredit Massive Open Online Courses (MOOCs) are available in the fields of Data Analysis, Business Leadership, Healthcare, and Digital Arts.
 Through high- speed connections, the UC San Diego Extension provides tuition-free courses to enrich the lives of anyone with an educational objective and an Internet connection.
 The UC San Diego Extension also offers international programs

 The University of California, San Diego was established in 1903 as Scripps Institute of Oceanography.
 It became a member school of the University of California system in 1960.
 The school’s 2,100+-acre campus is home to nearly 39,000 students.
 Academically, The University of California, San Diego is recognized as a Public Ivy, and ranked 16th best in the world according to US News and World Report.

-Rice University offers 89 Massive Open Online Courses (MOOCs) across a variety of disciplines.
+Rice University offers Massive Open Online Courses (MOOCs) across a variety of disciplines.
 A MOOC is another name for classes or a series that are free college courses online.
 Completing a MOOC class or course will not earn the student college credits, but will fulfill the learning objectives of those studying.
-Rice University MOOCs reach lifetime learners in 190 countries across the world where they have the opportunity to learn computer programming, finance, math, healthcare, business, and personal development, among many others.
+Rice University MOOCs reach lifetime learners in 190 countries across the world.
+Its free online courses cover topics like computer programming, finance, math, healthcare, business, and personal development for everyday life.

 Rice University’s full name is William Marsh Rice University.
 It was founded in 1912 in response to the death of its namesake and first offered education tuition-free.
 The school focuses on undergraduate studies.
 Its 200-acre urban campus is located next to the Texas Medical Center and near the famous Houston Museum District.
 Rice University is located in the vicinity of NASA, and, as such, many graduates find employment there.